-Title: Co-Design of an Integrated Diagrammatic Systems Modelling Language (iDSML) to Facilitate Effective communication and problem solving in Healthcare Systems Aim: The aim of this research is to design an integrated diagrammatic systems modelling language for describing healthcare systems.
-This is to facilitate communication and problem-solving in healthcare systems.
+Title: Co-Design of an Integrated Diagrammatic Systems Modelling Language (iDSML) to Facilitate Effective communication and problem solving in Healthcare Systems Aim: The aim of this research was to design an integrated diagrammatic systems modelling language for describing healthcare systems.
+This was to facilitate communication and problem-solving in healthcare systems.
 In […]

 Patient satisfaction at all costs?

 Queuing Theory investigates NHS waiting times A blog by Dr Alex Komashie, Engineering Design Centre The average Brit spends over an hour a week engaged in the vexatious business of queuing.
 From the post office to the pub toilet, standing in line to wait a turn is a stoically […]

 Warren Kerley on the unique role that the CLAHRCs can play in health services research.

 The Health Services Research Network held its annual symposium in Nottingham on 19-20 June.
 The event was attended by over 250 delegates, including several members of CLAHRC EoE and its partner organisations, and there was a day and a half programme of plenary sessions, breakfast sessions, parallel presentation streams, poster […]

 Project title: Understanding risk.
 Type of research: Mixed methods research.
 Background & Strength of Evidence: Despite excellent efforts from its staff the NHS is sometimes an unsafe system, and currently suffers from an overly reactive stance to the management of safety (Health Foundation, 2012; Ward, 2010).
 Safety-critical industries place the […]